Revocable vs. irrevocable trusts: Similarities & differences

 What is an irrevocable trust?

 Unlike a revocable trust, assets in an irrevocable trust are generally removed from the grantor’s taxable estate.
-The grantor no longer has control over or access to the assets in the irrevocable trust.
+The grantor gives up control and access to the assets in the irrevocable trust.
 And the trust itself—not the grantor—is typically responsible for paying any applicable income tax.

 Irrevocable trusts often aren’t subject to estate taxes either.
-And irrevocable trusts are also protected from creditor claims and legal judgements.
+And irrevocable trusts are generally protected from creditor claims and legal judgments.

 Flexibility